aakashr02/ChatApplication/README.md

 ## Improvements to Disk IO

-The following methods are used to improve disk IO -
+The following methods are used to improve disk IO through source code-
 1. Buffering - The logs are stored in a buffer before they are written to the log file.
 This ensures that the logs remain in main memory and not every thread accesses the log file.
 2. Periodic Logging - The logs in the buffer are logged only periodically, and this reduces the number of write operations done otherwise.
 3. Multithreading - A separate thread apart from the worker threads is dedicated to write logs.
 The worker threads focus on serving the client.

-The IOWait Percentage of the CPU was reduced by changing the values for the VM_Dirty_Ratio from system default value of 20 to new value of 60 and VM_Dirty_Background_Ratio from system default value of 10 to new value of 20.
+The following methods are used to improve disk IO through kernel parameters- The IOWait Percentage of the CPU was reduced by changing the values for the VM_Dirty_Ratio from system default value of 20 to new value of 60 and VM_Dirty_Background_Ratio from system default value of 10 to new value of 20.

 **Dirty Ratio** - permitted amount of dirty pages in memory after which the process will itself write it back to disk.